MathiasRoy/Flashcard-App/README.md

 ### App Description
 Added animations to the app when switching from MainActivity to AddCardActivity, when an answer is revealed, and when advancing to the next card in the set of cards.
-Futhermore, the launcher for the app was customized
+Futhermore, the launcher for the app was customized.

 ### App Walk-though
 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif)